 (808) 591-6508 ext.
 4

-Brian has spent nearly two decades running policy and political campaigns, both digital and on-the-ground.
+Brian has spent more than two decades running policy and political campaigns, both digital and on-the-ground.
 He served as the Director of Grassroots Operations for the Campaign for Tobacco-Free Kids between 2008 and 2015, leading the high-profile effort to restrict tobacco use in Major League Baseball and the campaign to end tobacco sponsorships of overseas concerts by major artists such as Kelly Clarkson, Alicia Keys and Maroon 5.
 Brian also co-led the successful 2013 effort in Maryland to pass some of the strongest gun violence prevention laws in the nation.

 Maui Community Coordinator (CTFH)

 (808) 591-6508 ext.
 9, then press “6”

 Katie received her B.A. in Anthropology from the University of California at Berkeley.
 She moved to Hawai‘i ten years ago and worked as an archaeologist and anthropologist here on Maui for close to a decade until she joined HIPHI last year.
 She is a competitive outrigger canoe paddler, mother of two, and former smoker.
 She feels passionately about the work HIPHI is doing to promote health in our community.

 Roella Foronda, MPH